Sweet Savage: The albums (1996–1998)

-Present day revival (2008 onward)
+Present day revival (since 2008)

 In 2008, Maniacal Records from the USA was to release the band's early studio material on vinyl, but the band abruptly cancelled the project, citing lawsuit concerns from a former member.

 23 April 2008 saw the long-awaited return to the stage by Sweet Savage, as they supported Saxon on the St. Georges Day concert in London's Shepherds Bush Empire.

 Bates decided to leave the band and was replaced by Jules Watson.
 A trip to Germany ensued in early August where they played the Headbangers Festival and the Wacken Festival to great acclaim.
 Later that month they supported Metallica & Tenacious D in Dublin, Marlay Park, 20 August 2008.
 On 1 August 2009, again in Marlay Park, Ray Haller joined Metallica on stage for "Killing Time".

 The current line-up of Haller, Wilson, Fleming and Watson has been cited as being "the strongest version of the band" by the industry professionals and as frontman Ray Haller explains "All this interest lately, has come out of the blue and it's phenomenal how well the band is being received by everyone.
 We played Germany for the first time recently and were surprised to hear the kids singing our tunes back to us, we really had no idea how popular the band are."

 In 2009 Sweet Savage were confirmed as the support along with Doro for Saxon’s Battalions Of Steel World Tour II.

 2009 also saw the release of their newest studio effort entitled Warbird, on SPV Records.
 The album features Vivian Campbell making a guest appearance on a cover of Thin Lizzy's "Whiskey in the Jar".

 At the band's support show with Motörhead, lead singer Ray Haller confirmed that the new record Warbird would have been released in early 2010 and not 2009 as planned.